 Places to See in Dehradun

 Jwalaji Temple: This place is also known as Benog Hill.
-There is Jawalaji Temple here with Durga Devi as its deity.
+There is Jawalaji Temple here with Goddess Durga as its presiding deity.
 Benog hill is set at an altitude of 2104mts above sea level and is 9 km west of Mussoorie.
 It is situated on the top of the Benog Hill and looks like the crown of the hill.
 Surrounded by thick forest Benog Hill affords marvelous views of Yamuna Valley and Doon Valley.